On Wall Street, few places to hide as jobs axe hovers

 So far this year, the global mergers and acquisitions market has fallen 26 percent from the same period in 2011, according to Thomson Reuters data.
 Similarly, year-to-date global equity issuance is down 31 percent and debt issuance has dropped 9 percent.

 The IPO market is in no better shape.
-Well-publicized difficulties with Facebook Inc's (FB.O) $16 billion (10 billion pound) mega-IPO on May 18 have only further damped interest in bringing IPOs to market, as has the recent slide in stock markets globally.
+Well-publicized difficulties with Facebook Inc's (FB.O) $16 billion (10.4 billion pounds) mega-IPO on May 18 have only further damped interest in bringing IPOs to market, as has the recent slide in stock markets globally.
 A series of IPOs have been pulled or delayed in Asia in the past two weeks.

 Proceeds from initial public offerings are down 45 percent year-to-date to $52.9 billion from a year ago.
 And that is after the Facebook IPO, one of the biggest ever in the United States.